wolfv6/keybrd_DH/doc/keybrd_DH_library_developer_guide.md

     LED_L4Green     LED_R4Red
 where
     L=left unit     R=right unit
-    numbers are LED position on DataHand unit 1,2,3,4 followed by LED color
+and numbers are LED position on DataHand unit followed by LED color.

 ## Class inheritance diagrams
-These diagrams depict all StateLayers, Layered, and Layered classes used in DH.
+These diagrams depict all StateLayers, Layer, and Layered classes used in DH.
 The classes are found in two libraries:

     keybrd/src/
     keybrd_DH/src/

-Class names tagged with '*' are located in core keybrd library.
+Class names tagged with '*' are located in keybrd/src/

 Class inheritance diagrams
 ```